smart-b2b-talent/amazon-sp-api-with-guide/docs/orders_api_model/OrdersV0Api.md

 String actualFulfillmentSupplySourceId = "actualFulfillmentSupplySourceId_example"; // String | Denotes the recommended sourceId where the order should be fulfilled from.
 Boolean isISPU = true; // Boolean | When true, this order is marked to be picked up from a store rather than delivered.
 String storeChainStoreId = "storeChainStoreId_example"; // String | The store chain store identifier.
 Linked to a specific store in a store chain.
-List<ItemApprovalType> itemApprovalTypes = Arrays.asList(new ItemApprovalType()); // List<ItemApprovalType> | When set, only return orders that contain items which approval type is contained in the specified approval types.
-List<ItemApprovalStatus> itemApprovalStatus = Arrays.asList(new ItemApprovalStatus()); // List<ItemApprovalStatus> | When set, only return orders that contain items which approval status is contained in the specified approval status. try {
+String earliestDeliveryDateBefore = "earliestDeliveryDateBefore_example"; // String | A date used for selecting orders with a earliest delivery date before (or at) a specified time.
+The date must be in ISO 8601 format.
+String earliestDeliveryDateAfter = "earliestDeliveryDateAfter_example"; // String | A date used for selecting orders with a earliest delivery date after (or at) a specified time.
+The date must be in ISO 8601 format.
+String latestDeliveryDateBefore = "latestDeliveryDateBefore_example"; // String | A date used for selecting orders with a latest delivery date before (or at) a specified time.
+The date must be in ISO 8601 format.
+String latestDeliveryDateAfter = "latestDeliveryDateAfter_example"; // String | A date used for selecting orders with a latest delivery date after (or at) a specified time.
+The date must be in ISO 8601 format. try {
-    GetOrdersResponse result = apiInstance.getOrders(marketplaceIds, createdAfter, createdBefore, lastUpdatedAfter, lastUpdatedBefore, orderStatuses, fulfillmentChannels, paymentMethods, buyerEmail, sellerOrderId, maxResultsPerPage, easyShipShipmentStatuses, electronicInvoiceStatuses, nextToken, amazonOrderIds, actualFulfillmentSupplySourceId, isISPU, storeChainStoreId, itemApprovalTypes, itemApprovalStatus);
+    GetOrdersResponse result = apiInstance.getOrders(marketplaceIds, createdAfter, createdBefore, lastUpdatedAfter, lastUpdatedBefore, orderStatuses, fulfillmentChannels, paymentMethods, buyerEmail, sellerOrderId, maxResultsPerPage, easyShipShipmentStatuses, electronicInvoiceStatuses, nextToken, amazonOrderIds, actualFulfillmentSupplySourceId, isISPU, storeChainStoreId, earliestDeliveryDateBefore, earliestDeliveryDateAfter, latestDeliveryDateBefore, latestDeliveryDateAfter);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling OrdersV0Api#getOrders");